Lantis (company)

-was a Japanese company that served as a music publisher label for Japanese musicians, anime soundtracks and video game soundtracks.
-It was established on November 26, 1999, and became a subsidiary of Bandai Visual in May 2006, itself a subsidiary of Bandai Namco Holdings.
+is a Japanese music label owned by Bandai Namco Music Live.
+Originally a company, it was established on November 26, 1999, and became a subsidiary of Bandai Visual in May 2006, itself a subsidiary of Bandai Namco Holdings.
 In February 2018, it was announced Lantis would be merged with Bandai Visual into a new company called Bandai Namco Arts.
 The reorganizing took effect on April 1, 2018.
 Lantis only remains as a label from the new company.

 Lantis merger with Bandai Visual

-In February 2018, it was announced Bandai Visual would be merged with Lantis into a new branch of BNH, called Bandai Namco Arts.

-The reorganizing took effect as of April 1, 2018.
+In February 2018, it was announced Bandai Visual would be merged with Lantis into a new branch of BNH, called Bandai Namco Music Live.
+The reorganizing took effect as of April 1.
 Bandai Visual remains only as a label of the new company.

 Sublabels

-Lantis is composed of four labels:
+Lantis is composed of five labels: